erinn/comodo_proxy/README.md

 environmental variables.

 At this point the DB is not automatically populated when the containers come up.
-In the root of the source code directory you can set the DATABASE_URI environmental variable to point to the container and run 'flask db upgrade' this will populate the DB.
+In the root of the source code directory you can set the DATABASE_URL environmental variable to point to the container and run 'flask db upgrade' this will populate the DB.